 Connect with Jennifer on Twitter, @SosStem.

 Mylene Garcia teaches chemistry and environmental science at Benjamin Banneker High School in Washington, DC.
-She has more than 20 years of teaching experience, and this will be her seventh year in DC Public Schools.
-She is excited to start the 2021–2022 school year in person at the new school site.
-The new site will not only house the students, but it will also be a learning lab where students can apply principles of sustainability and promote environmental awareness.
+She has more than 20 years of teaching experience, and this will be her eighth year in DC Public Schools.
+Last year, Mylene started the EcoRise Student Ambassador Club at her school, where the students used the Sustainable Intelligence Curriculum to promote environmental awareness and sustainable practices.

 Connect with Nicole on Twitter, @msnicoleyvette.